openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * It is RECOMMENDED that Issuers limit the validity period when issuing SD-JWT VC.
 When doing so, the Issuer MUST use an `exp` claim, a `status` claim, or both.
 * The `iss` claim, if present, MUST be an HTTPS URL.
 * The `cnf` claim [@!RFC7800] MUST conform to the definition given in [@!I-D.ietf-oauth-sd-jwt-vc].
 Implementations conforming to this profile MUST include the JSON Web Key [@!RFC7517] in the `jwk` member if the corresponding Credential Configuration requires cryptographic holder binding.
+* The `status` claim, if present, MUST use the Token Status List as defined in [@!I-D.ietf-oauth-status-list]
 * The public key used to validate the signature on the Status List Token MUST be included in the `x5c` JOSE header of the Token.
 The X.509 certificate of the trust anchor MUST NOT be included in the `x5c` JOSE header of the Status List Token.
 The X.509 certificate signing the request MUST NOT be self-signed.

 Note: Re-using the same Credential across Verifiers, or re-using the same JWK value across multiple Credentials gives colluding Verifiers a mechanism to correlate the User.
 There are currently two known ways to address this with SD-JWT VCs.
 First is to issue multiple instances of the same Credentials with different JWK values, so that if each instance of the Credential is used at only one Verifier, it can be reused multiple times.
 Another is to use each Credential only once (ephemeral Credentials).
 It is RECOMMENDED to adopt one of these mechanisms.